Avulsed

-Avulsed is a Spanish death metal band, formed in August 1991 in Madrid by Dave Rotten (who also manages the Xtreem Music record label).
+Avulsed is a Spanish death metal band, formed in August 1991 in Madrid by Dave Rotten, who also manages the Xtreem Music record label.
+AllMusic described their style as "old-school brutal death metal".
+The band's early work has drawn comparisons to pioneering death metal and grindcore acts such as Death, Autopsy, Obituary, Carcass, and Napalm Death.
+The band's lyrical themes include graphic violence, disease, pathology, and death.

 Biography

-The band developed its musical style through various demos: Embalmed in Blood (1992), Deformed Beyond Belief (1993) and Promo '95 (1995), and a 7-inch EP Carnivoracity (1994), until they recorded their debut album Eminence in Putrescence (1996) through Repulse Records where the band displayed a pure death metal sound mixing up both heavy riffs with melodic parts.
+The band developed its musical style through various demos: Embalmed in Blood (1992), Deformed Beyond Belief (1993) and Promo '95 (1995), and the 7-inch EP Carnivoracity (1994).
+They recorded their debut album Eminence in Putrescence (1996) through Repulse Records, where the band displayed a pure death metal sound, mixing heavy riffs with melodic parts.

-With Cybergore (1998) the band mixed extreme techno with their traditional death metal.
+With Cybergore (1998), the band mixed extreme techno with their traditional death metal.
 In April 1999, a Colombian label offered to release all the band's demos and unreleased rare recordings on CD (Seven Years of Decay, 1999).

-The second album, Stabwound Orgasm (1999) was recorded at Spacelab Studios in Kempen, Germany and was mastered by James Murphy in California.
-Again released by Repulse, this album doubled the sales of its predecessor and was licensed by various labels in South America (Sylphorium), USA/Canada (World War III) and Russia (IronD).
-In January 2001, the band entered the studios again, this time with producer Roberto Galán to record four cover songs for different tribute albums which were finally put together as a self-financed MCD (Bloodcovered, 2001) in a limited run of 500 copies available only through the band.
+The second album, Stabwound Orgasm (1999), was recorded at Spacelab Studios in Kempen, Germany, and was mastered by James Murphy in California.
+Released by Repulse, this album doubled the sales of its predecessor and was licensed by various labels in South America (Sylphorium), USA/Canada (World War III) and Russia (IronD).
+In January 2001, the band entered the studio with producer Roberto Galán to record four cover songs for different tribute albums that were finally put together as a self-financed MCD (Bloodcovered, 2001) in a limited run of 500 copies available only through the band.

-In August 2002, the band travelled again to Germany's Spacelab Studios to record their third album, Yearning for the Grotesque which came out in February 2003 through the Italian label Avantgarde Music.
+In August 2002, the band entered Germany's Spacelab Studios to record their third album, Yearning for the Grotesque, which came out in February 2003 through Italian label Avantgarde Music.